As a nutrition coach that works with a lot of bodybuilders, I wanted to dive deeper into whether cereal is beneficial for putting on muscle mass.

 Can You Eat Cereal After Workouts?

 Yes, you can consume cereal post-workout.
-Since it is high in carbs and low in fat, they are an optimal choice that can be customized to meet your personal carb needs.
+Since it is high in carbs and low in fat, it’s an optimal choice that can be customized to meet your personal carb needs.

-Similar to before a workout, it is also important to consume a high carb meal after your workout.
+Similar to before a workout, it is also important to consume a high-carb meal after your workout.

 Research shows consuming protein within the first two hours post-workout has a significant positive impact on muscle protein synthesis, otherwise known as the process of repairing and rebuilding muscle.

-Adding in nutrient-rich foods, like fruit, will ensure you are consuming the vitamins and minerals your body needs to function at its best and adequately recover post-workout.
+As well, adding in nutrient-rich foods, like fruit, will ensure you are consuming the vitamins and minerals your body needs to function at its best and adequately recover post-workout.

 For a 175lbs/80kg athlete, this would translate to between 80-96g of carbs or 2 – 2 ¼ cups of cereal.

 To optimize your recovery, I always recommend consuming your high-carb meal within 2 hours of completing your workout.